 Go People Watching at Diyatha Uyana Park

-The park also features a children’s play area, making it an ideal spot for some quality family time.
-There is also a food court with an array of local and international cuisines.
-The floating restaurant on Diyawanna Lake is a unique dining experience with some seriously scenic views.
+The park also features a children’s play area, making it ideal for family time.
+In addition, there is a food court with a variety of local and international cuisines.
+The floating restaurant on Diyawanna Lake offers a unique dining experience with scenic views.

 Pig Out at the Ministry of Crab

-Nestled within Colombo’s historic Dutch Hospital complex, the Ministry of Crab stands as a testament to Sri Lanka’s rich culinary heritage and its world renowned mud crab.
-Established in 2011 by celebrated chef Dharshan Munidasa alongside cricket legends Mahela Jayawardene and Kumar Sangakkara, this restaurant has consistently secured a spot among Asia’s 50 Best Restaurants.
+While Colombo’s food scene is vast, Ministry of Crab deserves a special mention.
+This restaurant is a must-visit.
+You can find it inside Colombo’s historic Dutch Hospital complex.
+Ministry of Crab celebrates Sri Lanka’s rich culinary heritage, specifically its world-renowned mud crab.
+The celebrated chef Dharshan Munidasa founded it in 2011.
+He partnered with cricket legends Mahela Jayawardene and Kumar Sangakkara.
+As a result, this restaurant consistently ranks among Asia’s 50 Best Restaurants.

 Sample Street Food at Galle Face Green